 Table 2 shows Norway's FTAs as of June 2019.3 The country mainly negotiates through EFTA, and such agreements have long been a priority.
-Like many other countries, Norway has increasingly emphasised FTAs since the turn of the century, due partly to deadlock in the WTO.
+Like many other countries, Norway has increasingly emphasised FTAs since the turn of the century, due partly to the deadlock in WTO.
 See Baldwin (2011) or Melchior (2018) for the worldwide development of FTAs.